ivan-zapreev/SCOTS2SR/README.md

 > When do I stop my symbolic regression run?

-* Unless the maximum iterations count is set to a concrete value the regression will run forwever, unless a 100% individual is found.
+* Unless the maximum iterations count is set to a concrete value the regression will run forever, unless a 100% individual is found.
 The latter is a rare occasion so in principle one can stop symbolic regression at any time.
 The less fit is the functional controller the smaller will be the domain it is valid for.
 However the rule of thumb is iterate until the average fitness values flatten out and stop growing.
 This indicates the convergence of regression the some local maximum.

 > How is it possible that the actual fitness can drop?